Address: Taupo Motorsport Park, PO Box 1022, Taupo 3351, New Zealand

 On site parking is available for 4,000 cars.

-Find the best hotel and flight deals near to Taupo:
+Find the best hotel and room deals near to Taupo: